calroc/Thun/docs/Types.rst

 Python Identifiers
 ~~~~~~~~~~~~~~~~~~

 We want to substitute Python identifiers for the integers.
-I’m going to
+I'm going to
 repurpose ``joy.parser.Symbol`` class for this:

 .. code:: ipython2